$14M jury award for protesters could resonate around US

 “Now people see how this policing really works.
 You can’t be naïve,” he said.

-A spokesperson for Rochester did not return a call and an email seeking comment.
+A spokesperson for Rochester, Barbara Pierce, declined to comment, saying the best forum to discuss its legal position was through the litigation process.
 When the case was filed, the city said it had already revised the way police responds to protests.

 Over the last two months, the city of Austin, Texas has agreed to pay a total of $13 million to four people who were hit in the head with bean bag rounds fired by police.